 - GO-TO BREWING METHOD FOR CAFES around the world delivering in the highest quality cold brew that your customers, friends and family will love

 - PREMIUM hand crafted, hand blown Borosilicate Glass which is non-porous and does not absorb odors or chemicals ensuring each brew is as fresh and pure as intended.
-WOODEN TOWER is made from 100% real wood with a beautiful mid-century style perfect for any home, cafe or business
+BAMBOO TOWER is made from 100% real bamboo with a beautiful mid-century style perfect for any home, cafe or business

 Similar in design to the Yama, except with fewer straight lines and the wooden tower housing the three glass bowls is curved in design, with a stainless steel stand.
 All in all, it’s somewhat less attractive than its Yama counterpart, but would still sit well on your countertop as it exudes a charming old-fashioned lab look about it.